sintaxi/harp/README.md

 <a name="quickstart"/>
 ### Quick Start

-After installation you can creating a new harp application is a breeze...
+Creating a new harp application is a breeze...

     mkdir myproj; cd myproj
     harp init

+Now lets spin up the server and view the project at http://localhost:9966

     harp server

 <a name="rules"/>